ryancur/Alpha-Research-Momentum/README.md

 Systematic Trading: A unique new method for designing trading and investing systems (Robert Carver)

-For hypothesis testing and statistics, I like Jim Frost's blog, [Statistics By Jim](https://statisticsbyjim.com/), for an intuitive dive into statistics.
+For hypothesis testing and statistics, I used Jim Frost's blog, [Statistics By Jim](https://statisticsbyjim.com/).
+I like his blog for an intuitive dive into statistics.